Parenting & Descipleship

 The mission of parenting doesn’t end after your kids become adults.
 We have been overwhelmed with the number of people we have met around the country who are hurting because their adult children are struggling in their faith…or who have rejected faith all together.
-In these four video sessions, Dr. Rob Rienow will encourage you with biblical principles which will inspire you to reconnect with your adult child and give you practical ways to encourage faith in their hearts.
+Never Too Late will encourage and inspire you with biblical principles to build a closer relationship with your adult child, and give you practical ways to encourage faith in their hearts.

 A 4 Part Video Bible Study That Will Inspire You to Reconnect with Your Adult Child